 - Explore alternative employment options for your global hiring needs

 After taking these steps, you may find that working with an independent contractor vs. employee isn’t the best option for your company.
-An employer of record service, like Global Employment Outsourcing (GEO), can help you meet your employment needs while minimizing your risk of employee misclassification.
+An employer of record service, like GEO, can help you meet your employment needs while minimizing your risk of employee misclassification.